Divorce and separation

 Emotionally young people are affected by:

-- A sense of loss: the loss of a parent, loss of a home, loss of a whole way of life.
+- A sense of loss: the loss of a parent or carer, loss of a home, loss of a whole way of life.

-- Anger: angry at one or both parents because of what has happened.
+- Anger: angry at one or both parents or carers because of what has happened.

 - Worry that they may be left alone.
-One parent has gone; will the other parent do this too?
+One parent or carer has left; will the other parent or carer do this too?

 - Guilt: concerned that what has happened could in some way have been caused by them.

-- A feeling of rejection because of one parent no longer being in their life.
+- A feeling of rejection because of one parent or carer no longer being in their life.

-- Confusion and upset, being asked to make a choice between parents and take a side.
+- Confusion and upset, being asked to make a choice between parents or carers and take a side.

-- Insecurity, not being sure what will happen in the future.
+- Insecurity and not being sure what will happen in the future.

 Help and Support